-- Monetary Fines and Disqualification.
-The monetary fine amounts for an offense of this Article ranges from \$1,000 USD to \$50,000 USD per offense. - (ii) Suspension and Expulsion. - Any offender under this Article may be subject to suspension and/or expulsion from a WSL Tour upon the first offense.
-Where multiple offenses occur within one or more concurrent seasons which demonstrate a pattern of unacceptable conduct, the Surfer may also be subject to suspension and/or expulsion from the WSL. - (iii) The use of illegal drugs which also violate the WSL Anti-Doping Policy shall also be subject to sanctions under that Policy.
+The monetary fine amounts for an offense of this Article ranges from \$1,000 USD to \$50,000 USD per offense.

+Any offender under this Article may be subject to suspension and/or expulsion from a WSL Tour upon the first offense.
+Where multiple offenses occur within one or more concurrent seasons which demonstrate a pattern of unacceptable conduct, the Surfer may also be subject to suspension and/or expulsion from the WSL.

+(iii) The use of illegal drugs which also violate the WSL Anti-Doping Policy shall also be subject to sanctions under that Policy.

-Article 180: Damage to Surfing's Image
+Article 189: Damage to Surfing's Image